Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley The Odlum Brown Fort Langley Jazz and Arts Festival

 This article contains the following information about the festival:

-Fort Langley Jazz Festival in 2023
+The Fort Langley Jazz Festival

-In 2023 the Odlum Brown Fort Langley Jazz Festival ran from Thursday, July 20th, until Sunday, July 23rd.
-This past year the festival happened in-person with live entertainment.
-There were indoor and outdoor venues with free and ticketed shows.
+In 2025 the Fort Langley Jazz Festival runs from Thursday, July 24th, until Sunday, July 27th.
+At the festival there are both indoor and outdoor venues with free and ticketed shows.
+As many as 20,000 people usually attend over the course of the four days.

 Click Fort Langley Jazz for the festival’s official website.